rsilvery/dsr_tf_for_poets/README.md

 More detail can be found [here](https://community.mapr.com/community/products/mapr-converged-platform/data-refinery/blog/2017/12/04/how-to-using-tensorflow-with-the-mapr-data-science-refinery)

-### Move the model and labels to your global namespace at /mapr/my.cluster.com/user/mapr/flowers/

 #### If you want to train the model yourself on these photos (or whatever photos), you can use these commands: